Mathijsvb/MulticopterFCS/README.md

 # About the project

-**This system is still a work in progress, use anything inside this repository at your own risk.**

 MulticopterFCS is a flight controller build from the ground up.
 It is meant to be a development platform mainly focused on autonomous indoor flying of multi-rotor drones.

 |Diagram|Board|